-Petitions generated by this bill will have an indeterminate impact on trial courts, state attorneys, public defenders, the Department of Corrections, and FDLE.
-It is unknown at this time what type of DNA analysis is currently performed by FDLE and the extent of backlog, if any, on DNA testing and particularly, post-conviction DNA testing orders.
+Petitions generated by this bill will have an indeterminate impact on trial courts, state attorneys, the Department of Corrections, and the Florida Department of Law Enforcement.
+It is unknown at this time what type of DNA analysis is currently performed by the Florida Department of Law Enforcement and the extent of backlog, if any, on DNA testing and particularly, post-conviction DNA testing orders.
 It is unknown how much expense is incurred on behalf of indigent defendants for post-conviction DNA testing.